Here are some questions with answers that may be helpful.

-If you or your parents would like to talk to us beforehand about any concerns or requirements, and how we may be best able to help you during the week, then please feel free to contact us.
+If you or your parents would like to talk to us beforehand about any concerns or requirements, and how we may be best able to help you during the week, then please feel free to contact us using the form below.

 Q: Will the food meet my dietary requirements? e.g. Gluten-free.

-The centres where we host Contagious and Contagious Nano will meet your dieatary requirements.
+The centres where we host Contagious MAX, Contagious GO and Contagious ADVENTURE will meet your dietary requirements.
 We ask you to provide us with your needs in advance as part of the Booking process so that we can advise the location in advance.